wmcb91-alterra/monthy-helper/README.md

 # Monthly Report Helper

 Simple helper script to make creating a monthly report easier.
-Opens Github repos to closed PRs where you are the other and the PR was closed the previous month.
+Opens Github repos to closed PRs where you are the author and the PR was closed the previous month.

 The default assumption is you are running this script to create a monthly report for the previous month.
 So if you are running this on June 6th, it will help find relevant